Vietnam.vn - Nền tảng quảng bá Việt Nam

 The rebellious period is when children are half-adult and half-child, so being trusted is a very important need for children.
 Illustration photo

-6. Let your child be independent
+6. Let your children be independent

 Therefore, parents should let their children be independent and do what they want.

-7. Apply the "implicit education" method
+7. Applying the "implicit education " method

-When faced with your child's defiant behavior, you should never directly say "No!".
+When faced with your child's defiant behavior, you should never directly say "No!"

 Also, allow your child to make mistakes and understand that you will sympathize and understand their mistakes.